ome/ngff/rfc/x/index.md

 As mentioned elsewhere in this document, the current consensus model of decision making described in RFC-0 is one of the ideas that this RFC would abandon.
-An alternative proposal that has been mentioned at various times is that that someone, likely the Editor, “should just decide”.
+An alternative proposal that has been mentioned at various times is that that someone, likely the Editor, "should just decide".
 This fiat model, however, places too much burden on a single individual within the community.

-Another potential model described further under “Prior Art” is the “Enhancement Proposal” model like PEP or ZEP.
-Firstly, the “NEP” name is already used in the Napari community, but more importantly the number of levels…
+Another potential model described further under "Prior Art" is the "Enhancement Proposal" model like PEP or ZEP.
+Firstly, the "NEP" name is already used in the Napari community, but more importantly the number of levels...

 - PEP/ZEP — naming. :) also difference of implementation levels

 Other communities
-W3C/HTML
+W3C/HTML TODO

 ## Prior art and references

-As mentioned in the “Background” section, there are a number of communities using adaptions of the RFC process which will not be re-listed here.
+As mentioned in the "Background" section, there are a number of communities using adaptions of the RFC process which will not be re-listed here.
 However, there are also other enhancement processes which are closely related to the NGFF RFC.
 Most closely, is the Zarr Enhancement Proposals (ZEP) process within